LiorSinai/liorsinai.github.io/_posts/2022-05-18-transformers.md

 [HuggingFaceBPE]: https://huggingface.co/course/chapter6/5?fw=pt

 The input is a sentence that we need to break up into tokens.
-This preprocessing step is a huge topic itself.
+This preprocessing step is a huge topic itself and I am not going to go into detail here.
-To avoid spending too much time here, I am going to provide functions for this.
-Firstly for cleaning the text: put all text in lowercase and normalize unicode to ASCII e.g. "é" to "e" and "don't" to "dont".

-{%highlight julia %}
-using Unicode
-function clean(s::AbstractString)
-    s = lowercase(s)
-    s = Unicode.normalize(s, :NFD)
-    s = replace(s, r"['`’\u200d\p{M}]" => "") # contractions, zero width joiner and marks from normalization
-    s = replace(s, r"\n" => " ")
-end
-{% endhighlight %}

-Then for splitting sentences into words, subword tokenization and truncating long results.
-The word finding is done with the following regex: <code style="white-space:nowrap">[A-Za-z][A-Za-z]+\b</code>.
-This finds all words with more than two ASCII letters without numbers.

-{%highlight julia %}
-function preprocess(document, tokenizer; pattern = r"[A-Za-z][A-Za-z]+\b", max_length::Union{Nothing, Int}=nothing)
-    document = clean(document)
-    words = map(m->string(m.match), eachmatch(pattern, document))
-    tokens = tokenizer(words)
-    if !isnothing(max_length)
-        if length(tokens) > max_length
-            tokens = tokens[1:max_length]
-        end
-    end
-    tokens
-end
-{% endhighlight %}
+The first step is to clean the text.
+The [pipeline](#pipeline) later has basic functions for doing this and splitting sentences into words.
+The next step is subword tokenization.

-I have made simple tokenizers for subword tokenization at [github.com/LiorSinai/TokenizersLite.jl](https://github.com/LiorSinai/TokenizersLite).
+I have made simple tokenizers for this at [github.com/LiorSinai/TokenizersLite.jl](https://github.com/LiorSinai/TokenizersLite).
 You can also use the registered BytePairEncoding.jl package.
-Or if you do not want subword tokenization use `tokenizer=identity`.
+Or if you do not want subword tokenization use `tokenizer=identity` and the tokens will be the words themselves.
-This is sufficient for the Amazon Reviews problem that we will investigate later.
+That is sufficient for the Amazon Reviews problem that we will investigate later.

-Once we have tokens we do need to map them to word embeddings.
+Once we have tokens we need to map them to word embeddings.
 For this we'll make a simple `IndexTokenizer`:
 {%highlight julia %}
 struct IndexTokenizer{T}